Procedures for Securing J-1 Visa Application

 See On-Campus Integration and Departure Sequence for New International Faculty Members and Exchange Visitors for more detailed information.

-The department contact person completes the "welfare and progress report" for each exchange visitor and submits it to the Assistant to the Provost every six months.
-The department contact person also completes the final "welfare and progress report" one week prior to program completion and submits it to the Assistant to the Provost.
+The department contact person completes the "welfare and progress report" for each exchange visitor and submits it to the Director of HSU's International Center every six months.
+The department contact person also completes the final "welfare and progress report" one week prior to program completion and submits it to the Director of HSU's International Center.

 Conclusion of the Program

-The exchange visitor will meet with the Assistant to the Provost to confirm that they are concluding their program and establish the date of return to their home country.
+The exchange visitor will meet with the Director of HSU's International Center to confirm that they are concluding their program and establish the date of return to their home country.